Hayao Miyazaki's Favorite Film

 Disney has exerted a colossal influence since the early days of animation.
 Contrary to popular belief, though, it hasn’t been a universal influence.
 Certain countries looked to other guiding stars.
 In the early Japanese anime of the ‘50s and ‘60s, you see an inspiration at least as large as Disney — Soviet animation.

-“Had I not seen The Snow Queen during a film screening hosted by the company labor union,” Miyazaki later wrote, “I honestly doubt that I would have continued working as an animator.”
+“Had I not one day seen The Snow Queen during a film screening hosted by the company labor union,” Miyazaki later wrote, “I honestly doubt that I would have continued working as an animator.”

 He became obsessed.
 After a friend recorded the film’s audio on tape at one screening, Miyazaki said that he “borrowed it and listened to it over and over again at work.”
 Eventually, he wore it out.
 When the Ghibli Museum re-released The Snow Queen in 2007, its poster carried a blurb from Miyazaki — “my destiny and my favorite film.”